-Measurements of electrical conductivity (EC) and pH were determined on a saturation extract of soil or supernatant liquid of1:2 soils, water suspension.
-A15g of soil sample was shaken with 30ml of distilled water in 250 ml conical flasks for 10 minutes.
-After that the suspension was passed through filter paper to remove the soil particles.
-The EC was then measured by the electrical conductivity meter and pH by pH-meter (Hendershot et al., 1993).
+Measurements of electrical conductivity (EC) and pH were determined on a saturation extract of soil or supernatant liquid of a 1:2 soil water suspension.
+A 15 g soil sample was shaken with 30 mL of distilled water in 250 mL conical flasks for 10 minutes.
+After that, the suspension was passed through filter paper to remove the soil particles.
+The EC was then measured by the electrical conductivity meter and pH by the pH meter (Hendershot et al., 1993).